circlefin/verite/packages/docs/docs/appendix/faq.md

 In general, DID method options will be influenced by a broader set of criteria relevant to all roles in the VC ecosystem, a comprehensive consideration of which is available in the DID Method Rubric (https://w3c.github.io/did-rubric).

 ##### Should the RI/demos include did:ion and anchoring to a chain at all?

-An early design goal was to avoid creating or promoting any new token, new chain, new consensus algorithm, etc, for DID resolution and for requesting and verifying credentials.

 Anchoring to public chains is useful, though, for making DIDs truly portable.
 Anchoring approaches that reduced fees/gas were also preferred, mostly resulting in batched change state anchoring, avoiding one op == one chain tx.
 This ruled out a number of crypto-specific identity solutions providers, but supported operation anchoring in Bitcoin and Ethereum, among others.
 It also eliminated a concern from regulators about promoting or requiring token usage.